 TRAINING AND PUBLICATIONS

 We are pleased to offer training to legal practitioners and organisations.
-We provide regular seminars in chambers which are advertised on the chambers’ website and which are open to all, and also smaller ad hoc meetings on current issues, tailored to the training needs of the audience, in chambers and elsewhere.
+We provide webinars which are advertised on the chambers’ website and which are open to all and tailored to the training needs of the audience.
 Please contact the clerks to discuss how we may be able to help with any training needs you may have.

-We provide case summaries and notes about recent developments in COP and other areas of social welfare law on our Social Welfare Website.
+We provide case summaries and notes about recent developments in COP and other areas of social welfare law on our Social Welfare Updates page.
 Several members of our team are editors of the Community Care Law Reports.